AREAS OF ASSESSMENT

 KNOWLEDGE

-This is assessed via a timed multiple-choice test paper and is based on modules 1-8.
+This is assessed via a timed multiple-choice test paper and is based on modules 1-6.
 Ensure you have revisited these prior to the selection trials.
 It is important that you are able to interpret a scoreboard for this section.

 SKILLS

 Feeding, 'no ball show', rolling and receiving are all key skills that you will be asked to perform over a series of drills.
 Whilst the outcome of the roll or feed is important, the action is also under scrutiny; so it is not just about what you do but how you do it!
 Drills are often repeated to ensure you have a good level of consistency across these areas.
+Expect to dmeonstrate these skills on the move where relevant, the drills will not all be static.

 COURTWORK